lpedder/junos-re-filters/ospf/README.md

 >follows.
 On physical point-to-point networks, the IP
 >destination is always set to the address AllSPFRouters."

-Therefore the filter can be restricted to only allow this destination addres.
-This will significantly reduce the available attack surface.
+Therefore the filter can be restricted to only allow this destination address.
+This will significantly reduce the available attack surface by elimintating any unicast destinations.